 National Trade Magazines.
 Most industries have magazines specifically geared toward both client and consumer.

 (See Resource Links).
 These magazines, whether in print or digital versions on-line, offer another fantastic chance at scoring a position.
-Usually there are 3 places to look in the literature.
+Usually, there are 3 places to look in the literature.
 The line ads in classifieds typically at the end of the book are one.
-Before that they will usually have a series of pages with 1/4-page ads.
-Lastly, throughout the entire magazine you may find full-page ads sprinkled within the pages.
-The great thing about large color ads is that they usually guaranty a company has money to pay.
+Before that, they will usually have a series of pages with 1/4-page ads.
+Lastly, throughout the entire magazine, you may find full-page ads sprinkled within the pages.
+The great thing about large color ads is that they usually guarantee a company has money to pay.
 However, just because they can pay, doesn’t mean they will pay.
 So be also be prepared for the classic ‘unpaid internship‘ response.
 (See ‘Freelance Vs Employment‘)

 Ask to be an Extra.
 Often film crews will be on location in major metropolitan areas including small cities to shoot a specific scene.
 They will usually advertise using several of the methods previously described.
 Volunteer.
 You just may get your break or meet someone you need to.

 Go to Them.
 If you can’t seem to locate anyone who knows anybody, do the reverse of the above.
 Advertise your availability.
 Describe what you are looking for and whom you would like to work with.
 Include your talents and any awards you may have won if applicable.
 Run these ads at least for 3 months to give you a fair chance for visibility.
 Although you may not get an immediate call, sometimes people will save your information for a later date.